Connect with us

 BETHESDA, Md. – Bach to Rock, a national music school franchise, is expanding with 11 new locations under development, the company announced.
 The schools, which offer private lessons, group ensembles and live performance opportunities, currently operate in 22 states.

-The expansion comes as many public schools reduce or eliminate arts programs, leaving families to seek alternatives.
-Bach to Rock says it aims to fill that gap by offering collaborative environments where students can learn and perform.
+As many public schools continue cutting arts programs, families are turning to outside options.
+Bach to Rock says it aims to fill that gap by creating collaborative spaces where students can learn, practice and perform.

 Bach to Rock’s Franchise Growth Strategy

 More than 40% of its schools are owned by multi‑unit franchisees, according to company data.
-Executives say that reflects strong demand and a system designed for scalability.
+Because of this trend, executives say the system shows strong demand and is built for easy scaling.

 “We’re providing a chance for franchisees to give back to their communities while building a business,” said Ralph Rillon, vice president of franchise development and sales.